List of Graham mountains

 From 2016 to 2022 there were 219 Grahams, until the revised lower threshold of 600 metres resulted in Ben Aslak, Corwharn and Ladylea Hill being reinstated as Grahams, and nine new Grahams added.
 All but two of the 231 Grahams have been surveyed using GNSS equipment and therefore summit heights are given to the nearest 0.1 m in the official list.

 The highest Graham, Beinn Talaidh on the Isle of Mull, is 761.6 m and ranks as the 1285th highest mountain in the British Isles, on the Simms classification.
 The Graham with the greatest prominence is Sgurr na Coinnich at 714 m, which ranks it as the 54th most prominent mountain in the British Isles.

 Climbers who climb all of the Grahams are referred to as Grahamists.
 There is some uncertainty over the first, but it is thought to have been Colin Dodgson in July 1984, followed by Andrew Dempster in June 1997.
-People who have climbed the 219 Grahams over 2000 feet are still classed as Grahamists, even though the number of Grahams was increased to 231 in November 2022.
+People who climbed the 219 Grahams over 2000 feet are still classed as Grahamists, following the convention that anyone who completes a list of hills is permanently regarded as having completed it.

-Grahams by height (in 2018)
+Grahams by height

-This list is from the Database of British and Irish Hills ("DoBIH") in October 2018, and are peaks the DoBIH marks as being Grahams ("G")..
-The DoBIH team updates their database as more survey results are published, so these tables should not be amended or updated unless the entire DoBIH data is re-downloaded again.
+This list was originally copied from the Database of British and Irish Hills ("DoBIH") in October 2018, and are peaks the DoBIH currently marks as being Grahams ("G").
+The DoBIH team updates their database as more survey results are published.